Nobody Is Ever Missing: Plot

 On the day of Shiv and Tom's wedding, the family gathers for photos while Kendall and Stewy sequester themselves away to finalize the announcement of their takeover bid for Waystar RoyCo.
 Kendall delivers the official documents to Logan, confirming that it is indeed a bear hug.
 Logan is furious and kicks Kendall out of his room, but begins scrambling to get ahead of the situation with his legal team immediately afterwards.

 Prior to the reception, Roman excuses himself to the restroom to watch the live broadcast of a Japanese satellite launch, which Logan had placed under his responsibility.
 (Note: As depicted in "Austerlitz".)
 However, the rocket explodes on the launchpad.
 Roman later feigns surprise when Gerri confronts him about it.
 Meanwhile, Connor informs Willa that he intends to run for President of the United States.
 A stressed Logan joins the crowd amidst his legal crisis, and angrily fires a young waiter for spilling champagne on his arm.
 The waiter is immediately met with an NDA and cash settlement.

 The wedding reception begins that night and the Roys give their speeches for Shiv and Tom.
 Logan gathers his children to another room to inform them of Kendall's takeover bid, infuriating all of them.
-Kendall arrives soon after and confirms his plans, seemingly indifferent to the anger of his siblings.
+Kendall arrives soon after and confirms his plans, trying to fend off the anger of his siblings.
 Afterwards, he repeatedly asks Stewy for cocaine, but Stewy declines in order to preserve Kendall's focus for the night.